Dream Chronicles 2: The Eternal Maze: Gameplay

 Dream Jewels, previously a mere bonus for high scores, now have a function.
 Collecting these transparent gems and players are presented with a word scramble to unravel, one that offers clues to a future conundrum.
 Players will be asked a question and provided with a number of words.
 The task is to put all the words into a sentence, and after players find out the answer, they are given more detailed information on this question.
 Players can choose "Meditate Now" to tackle the poser right away or "Unlock Secret" in the diary to solve it later.
 There are 138 Dream Pieces molding eight Dream Jewels to complete in a given game, and 15 ones in total.
 Players need to replay the game several times before they can receive all the Dream Jewels.
 In order to activate these Jewels, players must find the Dream Pieces first.

 In the end, players earn a high score.
-The faster how players can complete the game, the more Dream Pieces they can find, the more Dream Jewels they can find and answer their mysteries, the better score they will earn.
+The faster how players can complete the game, the more Dream Pieces they can find, and the more Dream Jewels they can find and answer their mysteries, the better score they will earn.
 When players play again under the same name, they will have new Dream Jewel puzzles to solve, and some of the items will be in different locations.